 Website Snippet

-Reach attributes revenue to marketing activities using a business’s first-party data – we provide a lightweight javascript snippet that can be injected onto a customer’s public-facing landing page and tracks when a user lands on a business’s website (after clicking on a marketing link) and then later identifies themselves on that same site.Basic Installation
+Reach attributes revenue to marketing activities using a business’s first-party data – we provide a lightweight javascript snippet that can be injected onto a customer’s public-facing landing page and tracks when a user lands on a business’s website (after clicking on a marketing link) and then later identifies themselves on that same site.Who does what

 Embedding this snippet requires two parameters: